scottcolfer/scottcolfer.github.io/now.md

 permalink: /now/
 ---

-Taking a few days off before moving to Local Government as a Head of Product.
+I've joined Westminster City Council as their first Head of Product.